PERSONALITY TYPES AND TRAINING

 At the time, most coaches were creating training programs based on a person’s body type.
 Mesomorph, ectomorph, and endomorph.
 Most coaches were correct in their assumptions that different body types responded differently to the same stimuli.
 But Poliquin wasn’t satisfied.
 He thought that there had to be something more at hand then just a person’s body type, and he was correct.

 If you have a degree in psychology, like me, then you are probably aware of the three main personality types.
 A person’s personality type influences every decision they make, and that’s just the beginning.
 There are three main personality types.
 And yes, there are some variations within each type, however most people will fall into one of these three categories.

 Type 1 describes the thrill seeker.
 They are constantly looking for something new.
 They get bored with doing the same activity day in, and day out.
 Things like roller coasters and jumping out of airplanes makes them feel alive.
 These individuals also tend to be the ones that get easily addicted to drugs.
 Once they have that new experience, they will continue to chase it for the rest of their lives.

 Type 2 individuals are always looking for approval from other people.
 Their decisions are based on what other people will think about them.
 These are the ones that like to go along with the crowd because they want to fit in with everyone else.
 These people are more followers, then natural born leaders.
 They can’t make the right decision if it will make them seem unpopular in the face of others.
-As long as the look good to others, they don’t care.
+If the look good to others, they don’t care.

 And then you have type 3.
 These individuals are afraid.
 They always think about the worst possible scenario, even though it rarely ever happens.
 They end up making their decisions based upon not failing.
 It is hard to find a millionaire that has a type 3 personality.
 They usually don’t have the ability to take the chances necessary to be a successful businessman.
 They can reach a certain amount of success, but nothing on the level of someone who isn’t afraid to reach for the stars.